-Though the plant is extinct, there still exists a modern day tribute to it that you might find familiar — the modern heart shape.
+Though the plant was believed to have gone extinct, a tribute to it exists in the form of the archetypal heart shape.
 Silphium seed pods were reportedly the inspiration for the popular symbol of love.

 Fitting, when you consider why the plant was so popular.

 New research, however, may offer some evidence that the miracle plant didn’t disappear forever.

 A Researcher In Turkey Has Found A Plant That Just Might Be Silphium

 According to a report from National Geographic, Mahmut Miski first discovered — or perhaps rediscovered — a blooming yellow plant in regions of Turkey back in 1983 by chance.

 Roughly 20 years later, he started to notice that the plants, Ferula drudeana, shared similar traits as those attributed to ancient silphium.
 Notably, ancient texts noted the fondness sheep and goats had for silphium, and the effect the ancient plant had on them in turn — drowsiness and sneezing.

 In speaking with the caretakers of the grove in which Miski came across the Ferula plants, he learned that sheep and goats were similarly drawn to their leaves.
 What’s more, he learned that only one other specimen of the plant had ever been collected — way back in 1909.